BarryCarlyon/twitch_misc/examples/browse_following/README.md

 If you are building this yourself and as a "server" application, you can use any kind of token as it's all public data.
 But you've have to have a way to get the users username/ID from the user (input field) or prompt the user to login and use a user access token, like this demo does with Implict auth.

+The only gotchas are: due to a current Twitch bug, ReRuns/Watch parties are omitted, and this page/example doesn't bother to sort by View Count.
+As you can sort however you want.
+And we don't go fetching game names as streams only returns the game_id, same for Tags.

 ## TRY THIS EXAMPLE NOW!

 This example is also available via GitHub Pages!